euniversal/umei-api-specification/glossary.md

 **FSP:** Flexibility Service Provider, an entity offering flexible assets into a market.

-**GridNode:** Zone of the electrical grid to which an asset portfolio is connected and on which trading happens.
+**GridNode:** Physical node of the electrical grid to which an asset portfolio is connected and on which trading happens.

+**FlexibilityZone** Set of several portfolios where the DSO defines specific flexibility needs and sensitivities.
+A flexibility zone does not correspond to a physical zone of the electrical grid.

 **Interpolated orders:** Order with a non-uniform price, i.e. instead of having one single price independently of the accepted part of the order, the price is evolving with the quantity accepted.
 Available on N-Side auction market.